-Given the fact that the project is largely under execution phase, with further phases planned, the project remains exposed to risks of time and cost overruns, as is the case with any under-execution project.
+Given that the project remains under execution phase, with further phases planned ahead, the project remains exposed to risks of time and cost overruns, as is the case with any under-execution project.
 Any further delay in deployment of buses or setup of necessary infrastructure from the envisaged timelines, or any unforeseen increase in costs has the potential to impact the project viability and, hence, would remain a key monitorable.
 Nevertheless, the company's contractual agreements with well-established suppliers, bus body manufacturers and franchisees for operating the fleet, is likely to mitigate execution and operational risks to an extent.

-Despite the various execution and operational risks that the project is subject to, ICRA believes the presence of a strong sponsor is likely to ensure timely availability of funds to meet any funding requirements of the project till the operations stabilise post commercialisation.
-The rating assigned also factors in that the financial closure for the project is likely to be achieved soon, with 100% equity already available at GMPL level for timely fund infusion.
+Despite the various execution and operational risks that the project is subject to, ICRA believes the presence of a strong sponsor (GMPL) is likely to ensure timely availability of funds to meet any funding requirements of the project till the operations stabilise after commercialisation.
 ICRA expects that the sponsor is likely to support further phases of the project as well through a shortfall undertaking, covering various aspects over the tenure of the debt, and a corporate guarantee for the initial stabilisation phase (as specified in the final sanction terms of the debt for the first phase).
+Even as the liquidity profile of GMPL provides comfort regarding its ability to provide support in a timely manner, ICRA will continue to monitor the ability of the entity to raise further funds required during the stabilisation phase of GEPL's operations as well as GMPL's commitment outlined towards new projects attained.